KelStalker/Weekend-Homework/README.md

 # Weekend-Homework
 A collection of small edabit and instructor provided assignments to keep us thinking on weekends.
-In the code, each assignment will be preceeded by a date, description and any other relevant details.
+In this readme page, each assignment will be documented (edabit instructions and exapmles) preceeded by a date, description and any other relevant details.
 Each weekend assignment will be due at 9am the following Monday.
 ----------------------------------------
 *** Edabit challenge 1: Array of Multiples ***